andrewkess/banana-chrome-extension/README.md

 # **Bananafier: A Chrome Extension**

 Transform your browsing experience into something delightfully surreal with **Bananafier**, a fun and experimental Chrome extension.
-Bananafier replaces a website's logo with... you guessed it—bananas! 🍌 Whether it's a gif or a PNG, your favorite logos will never look the same again.
+Bananafier replaces a website's logo with... you guessed it—bananas! 🍌

 ---